Masters in Public Health in India After BDS

 - Advanced Health Promotions

-- Human Resources for Health etc.
+- Human Resources for Health, etc.

 - Advanced Health Economics and Financing